lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 P 260 - a long section of anecdotes against face-washes, with parallels to the Vicar of Wakefield.
 The cure for pimples is blistering your whole face!

-P 226 - a cure for scrophulous ulcers that Darwin tells secondhand from a 12yo boy

-Also--- sea scurvy!